markhgn/markhgn.github.io/_posts/2013-01-21-are-content-marketers-wilfully-delusional-examples.md

 [Following on from my last post](http://markhigginson.co.uk/2013/01/20/are-content-marketers-wilfully-delusional/) in which I emphasised the importance of evidence to support your assertions I have provided the following for review.

-This chart shows the distribution of page views to articles on a content-driven site that I was peripheral to for a UK insurance business from a few years back:
+I've looked at the analytics of all sorts of websites.
+The chart below shows a typical distribution of page views to posts on a site set-up as a 'content destination':

 [![Posts against views](/assets/images-inline/posts-by-views.png)](/assets/images-original/posts-by-views-original.png)

-The site was about 'green' issues and followed a blog-style format on which several posts a week appeared.
+This particular site followed a blog-style format on which several posts a week appeared.
 The salient points are:

 * In over 600 posts in over two-and-a-half years only one post came close to breaking 10,000 page views
 * The second most popular post received just under half as many page views